Ensysce Biosciences, Inc. Anno - GuruFocus.com

-In addition, in a concurrent private placement, the Company will issue warrants to purchase up to 3,571,431 shares of common stock.
+In addition, in a concurrent private placement, the Company issued warrants to purchase up to 3,571,431 shares of common stock.
 The warrants have an exercise price of $0.715 per share, are exercisable immediately following issuance and will have a term of five and one-half years from the issuance date.

-The closing of the offering is expected to occur on or about February 6, 2023, subject to the satisfaction of customary closing conditions.
-The gross proceeds to the Company from this offering are expected to be approximately $3 million, before deducting the placement agent's fees and other offering expenses payable by the Company.
+The gross proceeds to the Company from this offering were approximately $3.0 million, before deducting the placement agent's fees and other offering expenses payable by the Company.
 The Company intends to use the net proceeds from this offering for general corporate purposes, which may include funding capital expenditures and working capital and repaying indebtedness.

-The shares of common stock described above (but not the warrants issued in the concurrent private placement or the shares of common stock underlying such warrants) are being offered by the Company pursuant to a "shelf" registration statement on Form S-3 (File No. 333-269157) previously filed with the Securities and Exchange Commission (the "SEC") and declared effective by the SEC on January 17, 2023.
-The offering of the shares of common stock is made only by means of a prospectus, including a prospectus supplement, forming a part of the effective registration statement.
-A final prospectus supplement and accompanying prospectus relating to the registered direct offering will be filed with the SEC.
-Electronic copies of the final prospectus supplement and accompanying prospectus may be obtained, when available, on the SEC's website at http://www.sec.gov or by contacting H.C.
+The shares of common stock described above (but not the warrants issued in the concurrent private placement or the shares of common stock underlying such warrants) were offered by the Company pursuant to a "shelf" registration statement on Form S-3 (File No. 333-269157) previously filed with the Securities and Exchange Commission (the "SEC") and declared effective by the SEC on January 17, 2023.
+The offering of the shares of common stock was made only by means of a prospectus, including a prospectus supplement, forming a part of the effective registration statement.
+A final prospectus supplement and accompanying prospectus relating to the registered direct offering have been filed with the SEC.
+Electronic copies of the final prospectus supplement and accompanying prospectus may be obtained on the SEC's website at http://www.sec.gov or by contacting H.C.
 Wainwright & Co., LLC at 430 Park Avenue, 3rd Floor, New York, NY 10022, by phone at (212) 865-5711 or e-mail at [email protected].

 The warrants described above were offered in a private placement under Section 4(a)(2) of the Securities Act of 1933, as amended (the "Securities Act"), and, along with the shares of common stock underlying the warrants, have not been registered under the Securities Act, or applicable state securities laws.
 Accordingly, the warrants and underlying shares of common stock may not be reoffered or resold in the United States except pursuant to an effective registration statement or an applicable exemption from the registration requirements of the Securities Act and such applicable state securities laws.